Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 It's best to breathe through the nose.
 The nose contains fine hairs (cilia) and mucus that help trap and filter out dust, pollutants, and germs.
 Some of these harmful particles are swallowed, thus removing them from the respiratory tract.

-Allow, don't force
+Allow; don't force

 Feel free when you are doing your Tai Chi practice to forget everything you’ve read in this article!
 Simply be present with your movement and allow your breathing to happen.
+Other times, you can focus specifically on your Dan Tian breathing.

-As you cycle between conscious attention and relaxed flow, over time your body will learn how to breathe effortlessly from the Dan Tian; less and less, conscious intention will be needed.
+As you cycle between conscious attention and relaxed flow, over time your body will learn how to breathe effortlessly from the Dan Tian; less and less conscious intention will be needed.

 Let’s try it out: standing breathing exercise